ku-cylee/ca-mgmt-server/docs/api.md

     - 403
         + Requester is student and `authorName` is not requester

-### GET /bomb/:bombLongId
+### GET /bomb/file/:longId
 * Gets bomb file
 * Request: `{}`
 * Response
     - 200: Executable bomb file
     - 403
-        + Requester is student and requester is not the author of the bomb `bombLongId`
+        + Requester is student and requester is not the author of the bomb `longId`
-        + Requester is student and the lab of the bomb `bombLongId` is not yet open.
+        + Requester is student and the lab of the bomb `longId` is not yet open.
     - 404
-        + Bomb `bombLongId` does not exist.
+        + Bomb `longId` does not exist.
-        + The lab of the bomb `bombLongId` is deleted.
+        + The lab of the bomb `longId` is deleted.

 ### POST /bomb
 * Creates a bomb for the requester, and responds its `longId` for download.